AhmedAli2006/Stress-Prediction/README.md

 # Stress-Prediction

-This repository contains a Dataset containing health data of 35 students.
+This repository contains a Dataset, containing health data of 35 students taken from https://github.com/italha-d/Stress-Predict-Dataset

 Every Student Folder has